 It’s important to remember that your employee handbook is not a legal binding document and does not ensure compliance.
 However, it can help protect your company from certain liabilities and communicate clearly with all of your employees.

 HR Managers, interested in reading more?
-Check out our complete guide on talent management and why you need it for your HR strategy.
+Check out our complete guide on talent management and browse more articles like this on our human resources hub.